7mind/sick/README.md

 ### Streaming

-Now we may do manu different things, for example we may stream our table:
+Such representation allows us to do many different things, for example we may stream our table:

 ```
 string:0 = "some key"